-Remember, online content is usually copyrighted, and stealing it is not allowed.
-You can pull from sources, so long as they are properly cited and linked.
+Remember, online content is usually copyrighted, and stealing it isn’t allowed.
+You can pull from sources, so long as they’re properly cited and linked.
 A lot of writers don’t know how to do that correctly, so a lot of plagiarism happens by mistake.

-That’s why Grammarly’s plagiarism app is so useful both for the writers themselves to check their work for accidental plagiarism, and for business owners and editors to ensure that their writers are using integrity in their assignments.
+That’s why Grammarly’s plagiarism app is so useful, both for writers to check their work for accidental plagiarism, and for business owners and editors to ensure that their writers are using integrity in their assignments.

 We took a piece of sample content that was loaded with plagiarism and ran it through Grammarly’s checker.

 Grammarly deduced that 86% of this content was plagiarized.
-That occurred in 60 fragments from 11 different web sources.
+It occurred in 60 fragments from 11 different web sources.

-To add some more value onto Grammarly’s cost, I’ll let you know that we tested a number of different plagiarism detectors, many of which claimed to pull from databases that were far larger.
+To add some more value to Grammarly’s cost, I’ll let you know that we tested a number of different plagiarism detectors, many of which claimed to pull from databases that were far larger.

 Yes, Grammarly costs money, as most services worth having do.
 The question that we’re trying to answer here is, does Grammarly’s price equate to its value?

-I believe that everything we’ve discussed up to this point shows that Grammarly is worth the $11.66 per month that the yearly subscription costs.
+Everything we’ve discussed up to this point shows that Grammarly is worth the $12 per month that the yearly subscription costs.

-But thankfully, there is a way to save a little more money when using the service for business purposes.
+But thankfully, there’s a way to save a little more money when using the service for business purposes.